mugabee/Localization-App/README.md

 Clone down this repository.
 You will need node and npm installed globally on your machine.

-Installation:

-npm install
+- Installation: npm install

-To Start Server:
+- To Start Server:npm start

-npm start

-To Visit App:
+- To Visit App: localhost:3000

-localhost:3000

 ## API Used
- google_KEY
+ - google_KEY
- Firebase Authentication keys
+ - Firebase Authentication keys